The Book and The Cover

 This has been referred to as ‘the psychology of dress’ – a powerful tool that can be both empowering and damaging in equal measures.

-Choosing the right clothes for a situation (and your age), avoiding any obvious fashion faux pas (guys ‘socks with sandals' ahem!), and generally taking pride in your appearance will not only create a positive first impression, it'll be a real confidence builder for you, whatever the situation.
+Choosing the right clothes for a situation (and your age), avoiding any obvious fashion faux pas (guys ‘socks with sandals’ ahem!), and generally taking pride in your appearance will not only create a positive first impression, but it’ll also be a real confidence builder for you, whatever the situation.

 Nobody expects you to be packaged into something you’re not, but your appearance is a reflection of your own self-esteem and you should aim to do your personality some justice by portraying yourself in the best light.

 I strongly believe that projecting confidence can grow to genuine confidence.

 So how can you and I take these facts and lessons into our everyday life?

 I don’t think anyone expects you to dress like something you’re not.
 That doesn’t make sense.
 Feeling comfortable in your own skin is really important, it means we can be ourselves and not feel alien to our friends, family, and colleagues.